|

 Levi's, and you're guaranteed to glow under the harsh stage lights.

-I know I said that being married was easy.
-Being married WAS easy.
+I know I said that being was easy.
+Being WAS easy.

-Being married and faithful was hard.
+Being and faithful was hard.
 Too fucking hard.
 I had three

 'affairs' during my marriage.
 They were all work-related; they were